-Another of the "surprisingly positive" consequences of El Niņos is their tendency to moderate Atlantic hurricane frequencies.
+Another of the "surprisingly positive" consequences of El Niņos is their tendency to moderate Atlantic hurricane frequencies and intensities.
 Working with data from 1950 to 1998, Wilson (1999) determined that the probability of having three or more intense hurricanes during a warmer El Niņo year was approximately 14%, while during a cooler non-El Niņo year the probability jumped to 53%.
 Similarly, in a study of tropical storm and hurricane strikes along the southeast coast of the United States over the entire last century, Muller and Stone (2001) determined that "more tropical storm and hurricane events can be anticipated during La Niņa seasons [3.3 per season] and fewer during El Niņo seasons [1.7 per season]."
 And in yet another study of Atlantic basin hurricanes, this one over the period 1925 to 1997, Pielke and Landsea (1999) reported that average hurricane wind speeds during warmer El Niņo years were about six meters per second lower than during cooler La Niņa years.
 In addition, they reported that hurricane damage during cooler La Niņa years was twice as great as during warmer El Niņo years.
-These year-to-year variations thus indicate that, if anything, hurricane frequency and intensity - as well as damage - tend to decrease under warmer El Niņo conditions, which is just the opposite of the impression that is typically conveyed to the public by climate alarmists.
+These year-to-year variations thus indicate that, if anything, hurricane frequency and intensity -- as well as damage -- tend to decline under warmer El Niņo conditions, which is just the opposite of the impression that is typically conveyed to the public by climate alarmists.

 References